monarch-initiative/phenomics/docs/pages/veterinary.md

   - Goals:
     - Develop a plan to write a white paper/position paper about how to reuse Veterinary EHR and OMOP data
     - Coordinate a U01 submission amongst participating CTSA organizations
+- **Session 3: Cancer Biobank**
+  - Goals: Learn about challenges and next steps to make data more discoverable and reusable
+- **Session 4: Companion pets as sentinels for toxicology and exposure science**
+  - Goals:
+    - Develop a standard (like phenopackets) around how you represent outcomes of analyses of pets and their guardians/owners
+    - What can semantic standards community do to help standardize this available data?
+    - What are next steps in defining the database approaches to this?
+- **Session 5: What types of animal data are available and where are they stored?**
+  - Goals: TBD
+- **Session 6: Data annotations**
+  - Goals: TBD

 ## Tenative Agenda

 ### Monday, May 23, 2022